Naralux/dotfiles/README.md

 ```

 ### WSL

+Ubuntu's WSL distro has some additional requirements, since the WSL version of the distro does not contain all the packages a full-fat Ubuntu distro does.
+Make sure you also have `jq` and `gcc` installed.

 When using Ubuntu on WSL I found that stowing caused the entire `.config` folder to be symlinked instead of just the files.
 Programs that add files/folders to the `.config` directory (e.g. IntelliJ) end up modifying/adding files in the repository that should not be part of the repository.